shlomo90/shlomo90.github.io/vocabulary.md

 ### beard (/bɪrd/) n

-* hair that grows on the chin and sides of a main's face;
+* hair that grows on the chin and sides of a man's face;
     * *He has decided to grow a beard and a moustache.*
     * *a week's growth of beard*